Our Team

 • Advanced Perinatal Mental Health

-• Eye Movement and Desensitization Therapy Certification
+• Certified in Eye Movement and Desensitization Reprocessing

 • Ontario (virtual services)